 The same quadgen function is used to create elements.
 Ideals are again represented by binary quadratic forms (a, b, c), this time indefinite.
-However, the Archimedean valuations of the number field start to come into play (as is clear if one considers ideles instead of ideals), hence in fact quadratic forms with positive discriminant will be represented as a quadruplet (a, b, c, d) where the quadratic form itself is $ax^2 + bxy + cy^2$ with a, b and c integral, and d is the Archimedean component, a real number.
-For people familiar with the notion, d represents a "distance" as defined by Shanks and Lenstra.
+However, the Archimedean valuations of the number field start to come into play, hence in fact quadratic forms with positive discriminant will be represented as a quadruplet (a, b, c, d) where the quadratic form itself is $ax^2 + bxy + cy^2$ with a, b and c integral, and $d \in \mathbf{R}$ is a "distance" component, as defined by Shanks and Lenstra.

-To create such forms, one uses the same function as for definite ones, but you can add a fourth (optional) argument to initialize the distance:

-$$q = Qfb(a, b, c, d)$$
+To create such forms, one uses the same function as for definite ones, but you can add a fourth (optional) argument to initialize the distance: q = Qfb(a, b, c, d).
 If the discriminant of poldisc(q) is negative, d is silently discarded.
 If you omit it, this component is set to 0. (i.e. a real zero to the current precision).

 Again these forms can be multiplied, divided, powered, and they can be reduced using qfbred.
-This function is in fact a succession of elementary reduction steps corresponding essentially to a continued fraction expansion, and a single one of these steps can be achieved by adding an (optional) flag to the arguments of using this function.
-Since handling the fourth component d usually involves computing logarithms, the same flag may be used to ignore the fourth component.
+This function is in fact a succession of elementary reduction steps corresponding essentially to a continued fraction expansion, and a single one of these steps can be achieved by adding an (optional) flag to the arguments of qfbred.
+Since handling the fourth component d usually involves computing expensive logarithms, the same flag may be used to ignore the fourth component.
 Finally, it is sometimes useful to operate on forms of positive discriminant without performing any reduction (this is useless in the negative case), the functions qfbcompraw and qfbpowraw do exactly that.